-As the Office of Population and Reproductive Health's flagship implementation science project, the Evidence Project focuses on generating, translating, and using evidence to strengthen and support scale-up of evidence-informed family planning/reproductive health (FP/RH) policies and programs.
+As the Office of Population and Reproductive Health's flagship implementation science project, The Evidence Project focuses on generating, translating, and using evidence to strengthen and support scale-up of evidence-informed family planning/reproductive health (FP/RH) policies and programs.

-Through the Evidence Project the Population Council and its partners:
+Through The Evidence Project the Population Council and its partners:

-Generate new evidence through rigorous research to address existing key FP/RH program issues of global significance, including developing and testing strategies to address these issues in a variety of contexts.
-In addition, the Evidence Project will have the capacity to design and conduct studies that respond to critical emerging issues, evidence gaps and country needs.
+The Evidence Project will generate new evidence through rigorous research to address existing key FP/RH program issues of global significance, including developing and testing strategies to address these issues in a variety of contexts.
+In addition, The Evidence Project will have the capacity to design and conduct studies that respond to critical emerging issues, evidence gaps and country needs.

-Consolidate both new and existing evidence through syntheses, systematic reviews, case studies and other strategic analyses as well as package and disseminate lessons learned for use by key FP/ RH audiences at global, regional, and country levels.
+Synthesize and share evidence in order to accelerate scale-up of evidence-based improvements in FP/RH policies and programs.
+The Evidence Project will consolidate both new and existing evidence through syntheses, systematic reviews, case studies and other strategic analyses as well as package and disseminate lessons learned for use by key FP/RH audiences at global, regional, and country levels.